gufett0/p2p-review-protocol/src/README.md

 - ### <b>reviewerAction</b> (104-195):

-`findPaperOutput` takes in the sript parameter, the script address and the reviewer's pubkey hash to identify the utxo carrying the right datum in the contract monad, meaning the one with a pair of predefined tokens and an equal pubkey hash in the d_reviewerPkh datum field.
+`findPaperOutput` takes in the script parameter, the script address and the reviewer's pubkey hash to identify the utxo carrying the right datum in the contract monad, meaning the one with a pair of predefined tokens and an equal pubkey hash in the d_reviewerPkh datum field.
 After that, `checkDeadline` and `checkStatus` helper functions will select the following action by means of (Either String ()) as a return type, much like a decision tree:

 ```mermaid
 flowchart LR